Israel at the Paralympics: History

 Israel first competed in 1960, at the Summer Games in Rome, Italy.
-In total, Israel has won 123 gold medals at the Summer Paralympic Games.
+As of 2024, Israel has won a total of 394 medals: 133 gold, 127 silver, and 134 bronze, ranking 18th on the all-time Paralympic medal table.

-The most successful Israeli Paralympian was Zipora Rubin-Rosenbaum, who, between 1964 and 1988, won 30 medals at the Paralympic Games, of which 15 were gold.
-Second successful Israeli Paralympian was Uri Bergman, who, between 1976 and 1988, won 14 medals at the Paralympic Games, of which 12 were gold.
+The most successful Israeli Paralympian was Zipora Rubin-Rosenbaum, who, between 1964 and 1988, won 31 medals at the Paralympic Games, of which 15 were gold.
+Second successful Israeli Paralympian was Uri Bergman, who, between 1976 and 1988, won 15 medals at the Paralympic Games, of which 12 were gold.

 Tel Aviv was the host city of the 1968 Summer Paralympics, at which Israel finished third on the medal chart with 62 medals, of which 18 were gold.
 Israel is the only nation to have hosted Paralympic but not Olympic Games.

 At the 2004 Summer Paralympics in Athens, Israelis won a total of thirteen medals, of which four were gold.
 Izhak Mamistvalov won three medals (of which two were gold) in swimming, while Keren Leibowitz won four medals, of which one was gold, also in swimming.

 Israel made its debut at the Winter Paralympics in March 2022.

+At the 2024 Summer Paralympics in Paris, Israel achieved its best result in two decades, winning 10 medals: 4 gold, 2 silver, and 4 bronze.
+Gold medals were won by swimmer Ami Omer Dadaon (in the 100m and 200m freestyle S4), taekwondo athlete Asaf Yasur (men's −58kg), and rower Moran Samuel (PR1 women's single sculls).
+Israel also won a silver medal in women's goalball and several bronzes in swimming, rowing, and wheelchair tennis.